Aden-Q/cmu-15-445/projects/project2/README.md

     +   Either return `false` in `SplitInsert`, indicating that the current insertion fails
     +   Or put the current the thread into sleep for some duration, and attemp to call `Insert` again (in the case that we hope other threads acquire the write lock and delete some KV pairs in the target bucket)
 +   For the `Merge` API, scan through all the buckets to see whether any other merges are needed.
 In the function call to `Remove`, it is possible that more than two buckets become empty before `Merge` in any threads acquire the write lock
++   If a write latch is applied on the whole hash table, then don't need to apply further read/write latches on other pages because the whole hash table becomes inaccessible for other threads under a write latch

 ## Testing